The major sporting event all marketers should care about and prepare for

 Microsoft Bing sports schedule widget: Match times (Eastern Time) on Black Friday.

 Not only does the length of the tournament pose challenges for advertisers, so does the timing.
-The scorching climate in Qatar has shifted the event from Northern Hemisphere summer to fall, which coincides with the peak of the holiday shopping season for the first time.
+The scorching climate in Qatar has shifted the event from Northern Hemisphere summer to fall, which coincides with the peak of the festive season shopping for the first time.
 In fact, in one of the most anticipated matches, the US will play against England on Black Friday.

 Driving purchases and audience engagement amidst these major attention-catching forces will require creative thinking from media planners and buyers everywhere.